 Please bear in mind that only Certified teachers are allowed to teach Estill Voice Training™.
 There are only around 350 in the world and less than 50 in the whole of the UK.
 The Level 1 and Level 2 courses are open to the public and whilst they offer a full introduction to the Estill 'model', they do not prepare the pupil to teach it - there's no such thing as a 'Level 1 / 2 Estill teacher'.
 This skill is only gained through an intensive and prolonged Certification process, leading to the Estill Master Trainer (EMT) exams.

 Whilst it is flattering that so many teachers wish to mention Estill on their CVs these days, it's important that pupils seek training only from those who have gone through the proper certification process.
-At the time of writing (2021) Andy Follin is one of only two Estill Master Trainers working in the St Helens area, and one of the longest serving Estill teachers in the UK, with over 20 years of teaching experience.
+At the time of writing (2021) Andy Follin is the only Estill Master Trainer working in the St Helens area, and one of the longest serving Estill teachers in the UK, with over 20 years of teaching experience.